Home » Calculating Loss of Earning Capacity

 The speculative nature of lost earning capacity damages means they are not measurable in exact dollar figures.
 The court requires a plaintiff to provide evidence proving the reasonable value of their lost earning capacity.

-An economic expert calculates this reasonable value using the claimant’s work-life expectancy, projected earnings, cost of living, and other data.
+An economic expert calculates this reasonable value using the claimant’s work-life expectancy, projected future earnings, cost of living, and other data.
 A vocational expert can then support these assumptions.
 They will offer professional opinions about the person’s ability to continue their career and other work they may or may not be able to perform.

 Factors Involved in Calculating Earning Capacity